mrdrewgurley/cellular-automata/README.md

 ```

 ### Running
 * Watches the project with continuous rebuild.
-This will also launch HTTP server with pushState
+This will also launch HTTP server with pushState at http://localhost:3333/
 ```
-npm start
+yarn start
 ```

 ### Testing
 * Displays a verbose output of test results
 ```
-npm test
+yarn test
 ```

 ### Deployment